Wood shaper: Description

+A wood moulder (American English) is similar to a shaper, but is a more powerful and complex machine with multiple cutting heads at both 90-degrees and parallel to its table.
+A wood shaper has only a single cutting head, mounted on a perpendicular axis to its table.

 Safety

 The primary safety feature on a wood shaper is a guard mounted above the cutter protecting hands and garments from being drawn into its blades.
 Jigs, fixtures such as hold-downs, and accessories that include featherboards, also help prevent injury and generally result in better cuts.
 The starter, or fulcrum, pin is a metal rod which threads into the table a few inches away from the cutter allowing stock to be fed into it in a freehand cut.

 In addition to aiding productivity and setting a consistent rate of milling, a power feeder keeps appendages and garments out of harm's way.
-They may be multi-speed, and employ rubber wheels to feed stock past the cutter head.
+It may be multi-speed, and employ rubber wheels to feed stock past the cutter head.

 Types

-Before machines, men worked as "moulders" shaping wood by hand.